 Recently, we’ve been focusing on tech consulting – specifically, the differences between tech consulting and strategy consulting, and how you can position yourself to transition from tech consulting to a strategy role.
 Today, we’re flipping the conversation on its head – one of the most common (and lucrative) exit opportunities for consultants is into the tech space.
-How do you position yourself to successfully make the transition, and land the tech role you have your eye on?
+How do you position yourself to successfully make the transition from consulting to tech?
 We’re going to assume, that, like us, you believe It’s better to learn from the mistakes of others than make them yourself.
-Below, the Top 5 Mistakes to Avoid when transitioning from Consulting to Tech (yes, unfortunately, we’ve seen people make all of these).
+So, here are the top 5 mistakes to avoid when transitioning from consulting to tech (yes, unfortunately, we’ve seen people make all of these).

 Mentioning Workplace Dynamic.

 Tech firms want you to care about the work, not have a willingness to live the easy life.
 While you probably will work less hours than you did in consulting, mentioning an easier workplace dynamic as one of your primary reasons for transitioning is a no-go.

 In Tech, it’s about data, metrics, modeling, and teams.
 Hit these three themes hard in your interviews – trust us, nobody is going to care about the precious slide decks you built and the brilliant presentations you made.
 This is one of the biggest mental shifts to make when transitioning from consulting to tech.